 The 2021 MLB Opening Day takes place on Thursday, April 1, and as we count down the days to first pitch, it’s now time to take a look at the NL West odds.
 The Los Angeles Dodgers are the favorites to win the NL West for the ninth consecutive season, but the 2021 NL West odds show the San Diego Padres making a strong push.
 BetRivers.com is proud to provide a wide variety of NL West odds, MLB futures, game lines, and player markets.
 Longtime sports broadcaster David Tuchman is here to give his picks and predictions on the NL West odds.
+After reviewing the odds, get ready for this amazing experience with BetRivers Sportsbook and casino slot games.

 I took a look at the NL West to see if I could make myself sound smarter than the other experts out there.
 But I couldn’t.
 I’m not making a stupid play just to be controversial.
 The NL West is what we think it is.
 A two-team race between the Dodgers and Padres.
 SO, without further ado, here are the latest NL West odds.